-Somehow, the “West Coast Sound” was led by 3 Midwesterners and a Texan.
+Somehow, the “West Coast Sound” was led by 4 guys from the midsection of the United States.
 Glenn Frey was from Michigan, Randy Meisner from Nebraksa, Bernie Leadon from Minnesota, and Don Henley from Texas.
 They were all drawn to Los Angeles, California.
 At the Troubadour club they became friends with other artists, including John David Souther, Jackson Browne, and Linda Ronstadt.
 All four of the future Eagles had experience playing in country rock bands that weren’t very successful.

-Eventually, they were brought together when they were hired to back Linda Ronstadt, with Glenn Frey and Don Henley playing on her 1971 “Silk Purse” tour.
+Eventually, they were all hired at various times to back Linda Ronstadt, with Glenn Frey and Don Henley playing on her 1971 “Silk Purse” tour.
 There are a couple excellent live cuts they performed with Linda…”Birds” (by Neil Young) and “I Fall To Pieces” (by Patsy Cline).
 Those two cuts were on her 1972 self-titled album, and are available online.
 By the way, Ronstadt didn’t really make it big until 1974.
 After the tour, the guys formed the band “Eagles”.

 Bernie Leadon, Randy Meisner, Don Henley, and Glenn Frey